sjohner/azurebootcamp.ch/content/_index.md

 {{< figure src="banner.png" alt="Azure Bootcamp Banner" default="true" >}}

 {{< alert "circle-info" >}}
-🤩 Azure Bootcamp Switzerland 2023 is **SOLD OUT**!
-Thanks a lot to our sponsors which make this event possible and to all of you which are joining us for a full day of Azure knowledge!
-We are very much looking forward to seeing you next week!
+Thank you for attending Azure Bootcamp Switzerland 2023!
+We had a lot of fun and can look back on a successful conference with over 220 participants and speakers! 😃 A big shout-out and a heartfelt thank you goes to our amazing sponsors and speakers!
+For some impressions of the 2023 event, check out the images [in our event archive](archive/2023/) 🎥
 {{< /alert >}}

 ## Why Azure Bootcamp?